TheGoodlike13/liberty_or_death/README.md

 1. 'app-security' and 'servlet' features.
 2. Some kind of user registry, e.g. 'basicRegistry' for username and password pairs.
 3. Context root attribute for 'application'.
-This should NOT point to your servlet.
+This should point to '/'.
 4. 'application-bnd' sub-element for 'application' which defines a role for users.

 In web directory: